TKMM-Team/Tkmm-Wiki/wwwroot/tkmm-nx/troubleshooting/index.md

 ## SD Card Compatibility

 If none of the methods provided helped fix the boot errors, it is highly likely that your SD card is simply incompatible (check the [Switchroot SD card guide](https://wiki.switchroot.org/wiki/sd-card-guide)).
-You may need to acquire a new SD card to get TKMM-NX working on your Switch, if so, the Samsung Pro ones are the most recommended.
+You may need to acquire a new SD card to get TKMM-NX working on your Switch, if so, the Samsung Pro ones are the ones we most recommend.

 Alternatively, you may use the [Desktop version](../../docs/) of TKMM on your PC, and export the mods to your SD card.